Alonso-del-Arte/chess/doc/Variants.md

 are arranged roughly in order from closest to traditional chess to farthest away.

+## Romantic chess

+This variant by Micha&lstrok; Ryszard W&oacute;jcik, confusingly named after a style of chess play emphasizing reckless gambits, was invented in 2017, and to my knowledge can only be played on Apronus.com.

+This variant differs from regular chess only in that pawns can only promote to knights.
+But what winds up happening most of the time is that one side wins by checkmate long before any pawn can get close to promotion.

 ## Three-check

 First side to put the other in check thrice wins the game.
 Or you can win with a